Zanatticus/FPGA-AES-Accelerator/Project_Update_Final/AES_AXIS_HLS_Optimized/README.md

 ## PYNQ Overlay

 After uploading the hardware overlay files to the PYNQ board (either within the same directory as the Jupyter notebook being run or into the PYNQ-Z2 overlay folder), use the given Jupyter Notebook files under `./overlay_files` to test the IP.

+The Jupyter Notebook files have preconfigured plaintext and cipher key values as inputs to the IP (as well as the AES mode being used).
+These can be changed as long as the key size satisfies the respective AES mode and the plaintext size stays 16 characters.